yutongxie58/jobify-app/README.md

 | PATCH   | `/api/v1/jobs/:id`      | Update a job           |
 | DELETE  | `/api/v1/jobs/:id`      | Delete a job           |

-## Contributing
+## 🤝 Contributing
-Feel free to contribute!
-Fork the repo and submit a pull request.
+Contributions are welcome!
+Fork the repo, create a branch, and submit a pull request.